 - A Wood pellet heating system supports local economies.
 Most of the used wood pellets are produced locally which means that they provide more jobs for local people that can lead to energy independence.

 - Wood pellet boilers require frequent maintenance.
 Even if the majority of the modern boilers include self-cleaning systems, the heat exchanger must often be brushed in order to have the highest working proficiency.
 Additionally, ash bins need to be regularly emptied.

 - Storing of wood pellets requires large storage space.
 It is always cheaper to order plenty of wood supplies, but you might need up to 200 cubic feet in order to store it.

 - Initial costs of wood pellet boilers can be around £10,000 which is quite high as compared to traditional gas or oil boilers.
 The boiler's cost on its own can be between £4,000 and £8,000, but it is difficult to calculate the final price because it often depends on various factors such as size and wood fuel type.

 Now that you are aware of the pros and cons of biomass boilers such as the wood pellet heating system, you can easily decide if this will be a suitable option for your home.
-One important thing to note is that domestic Renewable Heat Incentive (RHI) offers homeowners in the UK financial help when installing a low carbon system.
+One important thing to note is that the domestic Renewable Heat Incentive (RHI) offers homeowners in the UK financial help when installing a low carbon system.

 An essential thing to do before investing in a new wood pellet heating system is to compare prices and suppliers.
 Examining wood pellet boiler reviews can be tiresome and a daunting task.
-Ease on with GreenMatch.co.uk so you can request up to four quotes free of charge and without any obligation.
+Ease on with GreenMatch.co.uk.
+You can request up to four quotes free of charge and without any obligation.
 It only takes a few minutes to fill out the form and get quotes suited to your personal needs.